Payment import from Fortnox

 Exchange rates

-It is important to always have exactly the same exchange rates in Fortnox and Opter to avoid problems such as exchange rate losses, and payments that do not match the invoice in Opter exactly and are therefore registered as advances.
+It is important that you always use exactly the same exchange rates in Fortnox and Opter, to avoid issues such as exchange rate losses and payments that do not match the invoice in Opter exactly and are therefore recorded as advance payments.

 To always have the same exchange rates in Fortnox and Opter, proceed as follows: